blogmonster

 Absolutely.
 I use Unsplash as an image source, and images there are all available under the mostly permissible Unsplash license.

 I have long respected Michael Cho and the Unsplash team, though their controversial (and potentially illegal) switch to the Unsplash license from CC0 and their sale to Getty Images were certainly reason for worry.
-Still, I am just a consumer and not a photographer, and see Unsplash as a relaxed platform to enjoy visual creativity.
+Still, I am just a consumer and not a photographer dabble in photography, and see Unsplash as a relaxed platform to enjoy visual creativity.
 As long as that continues, I don’t have any tangible complaints.
-That is to say, I don’t have a dog in that fight.
+That is to say, I don’t have (much of) a dog in that fight.

 Left-click: follow link, Right-click: select node, Scroll: zoom